kyleduo/TinyPNG4Mac/README.md

 **Version 1.0.7**

+1. Add support for webp files.
-1. Update Alamofire to latest version.
+2. Update Alamofire to latest version.
-2. Change minimal supported macOS version to 10.13.
+3. Change minimal supported macOS version to 10.13.
-3. Change dependency management from CocoaPods to SPM.
+4. Change dependency management from CocoaPods to SPM.

 ----